 - Heat a large non-stick skillet or wok over high heat.
 Add one tablespoon of olive oil.
 When the pan is hot, add the broccoli, two tablespoons of water, and one-fourth teaspoon each of salt and pepper.
 Stir-fry until the broccoli is bright green but still crisp.
 This should take approximately two minutes.
 Remove the broccoli from the pan and set aside.

-- Serve hot.
-Optional, garnish with cashews.
+- Serve immediately.
+Optional, garnish with cashews and/or sliced scallions.

 **This recipe was originally published on January 8, 2016.
 It was republished on September 21, 2020, with new images and expanded directions and tips.